princeIta/hermis-server/README.md

 # hermis-server
-Hermis is a platform that allows you manage clients of your business and schedule messages that will be sent to them periodically
+Hermis is a platform that enables you manage clients of your business and schedule messages that will be sent to them periodically